 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each orange-brown, round, biconvex, film-coated tablet, engraved "SR" over "M100" on one side and plain on the other side, contains 100 mg metoprolol tartrate.
+Each orange-brown, round, biconvex, film-coated tablet engraved "SR" over "M100" on one side contains 100 mg of metoprolol tartrate.
 Nonmedicinal ingredients: methylcellulose, hydroxypropyl methylcellulose, stearic acid, colloidal silicon dioxide, magnesium stearate, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, yellow ferric oxide, and red ferric oxide.

-Each light yellow, round, biconvex, film-coated tablet, engraved "SR" over "M200" on one side and plain on the other side, contains 200 mg metoprolol tartrate.
+Each light yellow, round, biconvex, film-coated tablet engraved "SR" over "M200" on one side contains 200 mg of metoprolol tartrate.
 Nonmedicinal ingredients: methylcellulose, hydroxypropyl methylcellulose, stearic acid, colloidal silicon dioxide, magnesium stearate, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, and yellow ferric oxide.

 How should I use this medication?